Saahil55/Minesweeper/README.md

 If you find a square with no mines around it then the game will automatically explore the surrounding (non-mine) squares for you, as if you have clicked on them.
 You can right click on buttons to mark/remember potential mines (the button will turn red).
-If you find all of the non-mine squares, then you win.
+If you find all of the non-mine squares, you win.

 ### Screenshots